Seattle Public Schools

 • TOPS K-8 (Seward)

-• Kimball Elementary School: security only
+• Kimball Elementary School

-• James Baldwin Elementary School: security only
+• James Baldwin Elementary School

-• Montlake Elementary Schools: security only
+• Montlake Elementary Schools

-• Asa Mercer International Middle School: security only
+• Asa Mercer International Middle School

-• John Rogers Elementary School: security only
+• John Rogers Elementary School

 • Emerson Elementary School